 No. While many communities do include a reference to the Reconciling in Christ program, it is not a requirement.
-The only requirement is that people of all sexual orientations and gender identities are specifically included.
+The only requirement is that people of all sexual orientations, gender identities and gender expressions are specifically included.
 The Reconciling in Christ program is a ministry of ReconcilingWorks.